Ninesideddevelopment/Pynums/README.md

     hello world

-Enums can have a configureable amount of arguments.
+Enums can also be created like this, allowing for a set amount of arguments: